shapelets/khiva/doc/sphinx/source/gettingStarted.rst

 It will install the library in ``/usr/local/lib`` and ``/usr/local/include`` folders.

-In the case of Linux installations, it is also require to add the Arrayfire lib folder to the environment variable  LD_LIBRARY_PATH.
+In case ArrayFire is not installed in the system default directories, it is also required to add the Arrayfire lib folder to the environment variable  LD_LIBRARY_PATH.

 .. code-block:: bash

    export LD_LIBRARY_PATH="/pathToArrayfire/arrayfire/lib:$LD_LIBRARY_PATH"

-Mac Os
+Mac OS
 ======
 .. _section-installation-mac: